DuongNg2911/IBM-Back-End-Development-Professional-Certificate/Application Development using Microservices and Serverless/README.md

     - Minimizes differences between developments and production environments which reduces the chance the code runs appropriately in one env but not in another
     - Parity means use the same backend services across environments which helps catch failures earlier in the development process
   - Factor 2: Dependencies
-    - Explicitly declare all dependencies
+    - Explicitly declare all dependencies as it simplifies setup for developers new to the app.

 - Deploy factors:
   - Factor 3: Config